-On April 30, 2018, the Company entered into a third amendment to extend the maturity of this revolving loan facility from April 30, 2018 to April 30, 2019, to decrease the maximum principal amount from \$40.0 million to \$20.0 million, and to amend and restate the annual interest rate.
-The loan also bears a non-usage fee calculated based on the average daily principal balance of the loan outstanding during the prior fiscal quarter.
-The Company had no outstanding amount on June 30, 2018 or December 31, 2017.
+On April 30, 2018, the Company entered into a third amendment to extend the maturity of its revolving loan facility from April 30, 2018 to April 30, 2019, to decrease the maximum principal amount from \$40.0 million to \$20.0 million, and to amend the annual interest rate.
+The revolving loan facility also bears a non-usage fee calculated based on the average daily principal balance of the loan outstanding during the prior fiscal quarter.
+The Company had no outstanding amount on September 30, 2018 or December 31, 2017.